top of page

 Current Students

-KATIE RYDERKatie is studying gulls at Country Island, specifically if they are munching on smaller birds there like terns, and whether nest location influences their diet.
-She has spent a lot of time looking for things that come out of gulls ... | ALEXA ARNYEKAlexa is migrating in from the Prairies, undertaking her MSc with us to examine plastics and health consideration of Arctic-nesting geese.
-She is co-supervised by Jennifer Provencher. | NOLA MOREYNola joined the lab to undertake her MSc examining black bear diet and movements in Nova Scotia.
-(She's looking for birds in the photo, not bears ...) | RIKKI CLARKRikki did her BSc at Acadia, and is undertaking her MSc with us, examining microplastics in Arctic fish (that's right ... fish ... in the Mallory Lab ... we'll see if she survives).
-She is co-supervised by Bonnie Hamilton and Jennifer Provencher. | JORDAN TAKKIRUQJordan completed his BSc thesis at Mount Allison, looking at microscopic organisms in lakes, so we decided to give him something bigger and thus he is working at Acadia on contaminants in walrus.
-He's co-supervised by Dr. Jennifer Provencher. | ASHA GREWALAsha is researching movements and breeding propensity of American common eiders tracked by satellite telemetry - a lot of fancy math and programming.
-For relaxation, we've sent Asha to a remote offshore island to help work in the deafening confines of a tern and gull colony.
-She's co-supervised by Sarah Gutowsky and Franny Buderman, and in collaboration with Environment and Climate Change Canada. |
+![]() KATIE RYDERKatie is studying gulls at Country Island, specifically if they are munching on smaller birds there like terns, and whether nest location influences their diet.
+She has spent a lot of time looking for things that come out of gulls ... | ![]() ALEXA ARNYEKAlexa is migrating in from the Prairies, undertaking her MSc with us to examine plastics and health consideration of Arctic-nesting geese.
+She is co-supervised by Jennifer Provencher. | ![]() NOLA MOREYNola joined the lab to undertake her MSc examining black bear diet and movements in Nova Scotia.
+(She's looking for birds in the photo, not bears ...) | ![]() RIKKI CLARKRikki did her BSc at Acadia, and is undertaking her MSc with us, examining microplastics in Arctic fish (that's right ... fish ... in the Mallory Lab ... we'll see if she survives).
+She is co-supervised by Bonnie Hamilton and Jennifer Provencher. |

-KIIRSTI OWENKiirsti is undertaking her PhD in the lab, co-supervised by Joe Nocera at UNB, looking at coastal wetlands and waterbird changes in Maritime Canada.
-However, she managed to squeeze in and include some work on a passerine, Nelson's Sparrow ... but the lab decided to let her stay, despite clearly straying off lab species course ... | JACOB COMEAU-OUELLETTEJacob is undertaking a research topics course, in collaboration with the Nova Scotia Department of Natural Resources and Renewables, looking at fishers.
+![]() MARK MADDOXMark is undertaking his MSc with the lab, co-supervised by Dr. Jennifer Provencher, and looking at diet and plastic ingestion in thick-billed murres from Arctic Canada.
+But he's also started an environmental club on campus, run an Arctic goose field research camp, and served as a national Ducks Unlimited Canada representative ... so he's keeping himself busy ... | ![]() KIIRSTI OWENKiirsti is undertaking her PhD in the lab, co-supervised by Joe Nocera at UNB, looking at coastal wetlands and waterbird changes in Maritime Canada.
+However, she managed to squeeze in and include some work on a passerine, Nelson's Sparrow ... but the lab decided to let her stay, despite clearly straying off lab species course ... | ![]() JACOB COMEAU-OUELLETTEJacob is undertaking a research topics course, in collaboration with the Nova Scotia Department of Natural Resources and Renewables, looking at fishers.
 Not people out in boats, but those beautiful, otter-like forest beasts that eat porcupines and domestic cats.
-So cool. | AVERY NAGY-MacARTHURAvery's MSc is based at Country Island and includes some fantastic GPS tracking of terns with dietary analyses.
-Her work is in collaboration with Environment and Climate Change Canada, to determine marine habitat use and niche overlap.
-Rumour has it that Avery is the best tern catcher on record, and terns write folk songs about her at the site ... |
+So cool. |

 bottom of page